grpc/grpc.io/content/docs/guides/error.md

 ability to communicate error details.

-If you're using protocol buffers as your data format, however, you may wish to consider using the the richer error model developed and used by Google as described [here](https://cloud.google.com/apis/design/errors#error_model).
+If you're using protocol buffers as your data format, however, you may wish to consider using the richer error model developed and used by Google as described [here](https://cloud.google.com/apis/design/errors#error_model).
 This model enables servers to return and clients to consume additional